Reed-CompBio/protein-weaver/docs/docs/data-version.md

 ### 2024-07-17:
 * Updated full Gene Ontology dataset including hierarchy and descriptions of GO terms.
 * The Gene Ontology removed 660 GO terms in the update.
-This resulted in removal of previousl existing edges to GO terms.
+This resulted in the removal of previously existing edges to GO terms.
     * Removed 28,571 ProGo edges in _D. melanogaster_.
     * Removed 5,553 ProGo edges in _B. subtilis_.
     * Removed 5,619 ProGo edges in _D. rerio_.